CXCubeHD/CsInternalSample/README.md

 	L"PATH TO NativeAOT C# DLL";
 ```

-If you are trying to inject those DLLs into a UWP app then make sure
+If you are trying to inject those DLLs into an UWP app then make sure
 they both have the required file permissions.

 Lastly compile the C++ DLL _(CsInternalLoader)_ using CMake.